Wohl dem, der sich auf seinen Gott, BWV 139: 4

 A bass aria begins with the text "Das Unglück schlägt auf allen Seiten um mich ein zentnerschweres Band" (Misfortune on every side winds about me a hundredweight chain).
 The voice is accompanied by solo violin and the oboes d'amore in unison.
 Bach changes seamlessly from loud double-dotted music, illustrating misfortune, to "the most nonchalant texture imaginable" in 6/8 time to illustrate the text "But a helping hand suddenly appears"; Gardiner compared it to "God's outstretched hand as painted by Michelangelo in the Sistine Chapel".

 5

 A soprano recitative sets a text beginning with "Ja, trag ich gleich den größten Feind in mir, die schwere Last der Sünden" (Indeed, though I bear the worst enemy in me, the heavy burden of sin), reflecting that the enemy within is to be feared the most, rather than external threats.
 This recitative is accompanied by the strings.

 6

 The closing chorale, "Dahero Trotz der Höllen Heer!
 Trotz auch des Todes Rachen!"
-(ITherefore defiance to the host of hell!
+(Therefore defiance to the host of hell!
 Defiance also to the vengeance of death!), is a four-part setting.